Your FACE Race Terms and Definitions Rundown

 I use decolonisation purposefully with an understanding that it is about the repatriation of Indigenous land and life.
 Intellectual exercises to ‘decolonise’ curricula not only waylay from this objective but also ignore the fact that universities are colonial structures perpetuating anti-Indigenous racism”.

-Dr Ben Barry, Dean of Parsons School of Fashion (2021).
+Dr Ben Barry, Dean of Parsons School of Fashion US (2021).

 Safe spaces